eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 ![Photo of the accessible tree lines at Okunakayama Kogen](/assets/img/okunakayama-4.jpeg) *Photo: Okunakayama Kogen has some of the best entry zones into tree line skiing.*

 Nearly five years ago, Okunakayama took the tree runs they already had and cut many of the trees within the run, making it much easier to maneuver skis and introducing others to powder skiing as a natural progression from the open slopes to slightly more narrow tree runs.
-Not only did they expand those runs, but they also made the mountain almost entirely tree-run accessible, with the exception of one spot leading to a river that doesn't have a proper exit.
+Not only did they expand those runs, but they also made the mountain almost entirely tree-run accessible, except one spot leading to a river that doesn't have a proper exit.
 These spots are clearly marked with red tape.
-You may ski on the other side of the red tape, but be aware you may have to hike.
-Anywhere you go, there will be tracks leading into the forest and exiting down below.
+It's possible on the other side of the red tape, but be aware of taking your own rusk.
+Anywhere on the mountain facing the lodge, there will be tracks leading into the forest and exiting down below at a return trail.

 For many ski resorts, this would be unheard of because of the risks and insurance involved.
 But for Okunakayama, this was one of the major selling points.
 Powder is not put behind a paywall at Okunakayama Kogen.
 If you can find it, you can ski it.